Super funds deliver small gains in August despite market turbulence

 Pension returns also followed a similar pattern, with the median balanced pension option increasing by 0.4 per cent.

-The median capital stable pension option and the median growth pension option grew 0.6 per cent and 0.3 per cent respectively over the same period.
+The median capital stable pension option and the median growth pension option grew 0.6 per cent and 0.3 per cent, respectively, over the same period.

 “Share markets have had a strong impact on fund returns.
 However, the need to focus on long term outcomes rather than getting caught up in daily movements is as important as ever,” he said.

-The new financial year began with strong returns, continuing the momentum built up at the end of 2023-24, Rappell noted, although a major market sell-off at the start of August had largely “given back” these results.
+The new financial year began with strong returns, continuing the momentum built up at the end of 2023–24, Rappell said, although a major market sell-off at the start of August had largely “given back” these results.

 Still, the executive reiterated the long-term horizon of super returns, encouraging members “to focus on blocking out short term noise in favour of longer term outcomes”.